-- a) To ensure that the drainage basin maintain vistas towards the Coach House and Oran Park House. - b) To ensure that the drainage basin maintain the heritage values of Oran Park House and grounds.
+- a) To ensure that the drainage basin is located to maintain vistas towards the Coach House and Oran Park House and South Creek. - b) To ensure that the drainage basin maintain the heritage values of Oran Park House and grounds.

-- The drainage basin must be designed and situated so that the open space character, amenity and significant vistas of the Oran Park House heritage curtilage and the adjacent South Creek are maintained. - 2.
-Landscaping in the drainage basin must be designed in consideration of the principles of the Catherine Park House Heritage Curtilage Public Domain Strategy prepared by Oculus and dated March 2017.
+- 1. The drainage basin must be designed and situated so that the open space character, amenity and significant vistas of the Oran Park House heritage curtilage and the adjacent South Creek are maintained. - 2.
+Landscaping in the drainage basin must be designed in consideration of the principles of the Catherine Park House Heritage Curtilage Public Domain Strategy prepared by Oculus dated March 2017.